 and the surrounding community.
 Since 1915, The Illinois Club has provided financial support

 to worthy undergraduate students.
-This year, we will be giving out
+This year, we will be awarding the following scholarships:

-no earlier than December 2020 to apply.
-A minimum GPA of 2.75
+and graduate no earlier than December 2021.
+A minimum GPA of 3.0 at both

 Global Focus Award

-or an internationally focused program of study.
-For example: second language study,
+internationally focused program of study.
+For example: second-language study,

 study abroad, internships or volunteering abroad, international career plans.

-Open to all students majoring or minoring in the Humanities.
+Open to all students majoring or minoring in the Humanities or Social Sciences.